-These results have important implications for policymakers because firms in pollution-intensive industries emit materially greater amounts of CO2.
+These results have important implications for policymakers because firms in pollutionintensive industries emit of the bulk of CO_2 worldwide.
 Thus, environmental policies that target these industries may be more effective in reducing total emissions.
 At the same time, our results show that firms in these industries are polluting significantly more in foreign countries when their home country has more stringent policies.
 This effect potentially indicates that the cost of reducing emissions in these industries is high, causing firms to transfer polluting activities abroad.